Scottish COVID-19 inquiry impact hearing|Health and social care|22 March 2024 (morning session)

 … residents who had been admitted to hospital were discharged back to their care home earlier than they would have been in normal circumstances and in conditions which would have ordinarily deemed them unfit for discharge.’’

-- Paragraph 79 of statement
+- Paragraph 79

-‘‘Many members of care home staff reported to Scottish Care a sense of `clinical abandonment' in the first phase of the pandemic…
+‘‘Many members of care home staff reported to Scottish Care a sense of `’clinical abandonment’' in the first phase of the pandemic…

 …Many care homes struggled to access GPs and/or to get GPs to come into care homes to treat residents.’’

--Paragraph 85 of statement
+-Paragraph 85

 End